ceciliarighi/ACTRIS_CiGas_condensable_vapors/SA_calibration/SA_calibration_model/README.md

     - Call cmd_calib1Matlab for each water flow value.
     - Display plots of concentration profiles and calibration curves.
     - Return the output vectors H2Oconc, H2SO4, O2conc, SO2conc, and totFlow.
 Each vector has one entry per step in WaterFlow (e.g., five steps → five values per vector).

+>[!NOTE]
-Feel free to open an issue or submit a pull request for improvements, bug reports, or feature requests.
+>Feel free to open an issue or submit a pull request for improvements, bug reports, or feature requests.

 ## Related Resources